CenterForOpenScience/Employee-Manual/index.md

 COS staff has access to the gym facilities at the Omni.
 This includes access to all exercise equipment, showers, whirlpool, and indoor and outdoor pools.
 Up to two COS staff can use the facilities at a time.
 Per an agreement with the Omni, if the gym is in heavy use by hotel guests, then COS staff would select another time to workout.

-The Events and Facilities Manager keeps the gym passes in a small notebook complete with a sign in/sign out sheet to ensure the passes are never misplaced.
+The Events and Facilities Coordinator keeps the gym passes in a small notebook complete with a sign in/sign out sheet to ensure the passes are never misplaced.
 Be sure to return the pass when you are done using it.

 Flexible Work Schedule